iiasa/idesignres-workflow/README.md

 using the database infrastructure developed by the IIASA Scenario Services & Scientific Software team.
 Read more at https://docs.ece.iiasa.ac.at!

+The project mostly uses the variables from the [common-definitions](https://github.com/IAMconsortium/common-definitions) repository, an initiative by the IAMC to develop a shared list of definitions across projects. to faciliate interoperability and reuse of scenario data.

 ### Project nomenclature

-The folder `definitions` can contain the project nomenclature, i.e., list of allowed variables and regions, for use in the validation workflow.
+The folder `definitions` can contain the project-specific codelists, i.e., list of allowed variables and regions, for use in the validation workflow.
 See the **nomenclature** package for more information ([link](https://github.com/iamconsortium/nomenclature)).